-The combination of that shirt and that tie is very tasteless.
+The combination of this shirt and tie is very tasteless.

-Homegirl Rei (my fiancé) says that people do indeed say 野暮ったい, but I’ve yet to hear it come up in a conversation.
-That’s hugely different than ダサい, which I’ve heard about 832 times now.
+Rei (my wife) says that people do indeed say 野暮ったい, but I've yet to hear it come up in a conversation.
+That's hugely different than ダサい, which I've heard about 832 times now.

 ダサい (dasai) is not at all 粋 (iki)

-I had a friend once that told me I was 粋 (iki), which dictionaries refer to as “sophisticated, cool, stylish.”
-My favorite translations I’ve seen though are “essence, the best, the cream.”
+I had a friend once who told me I was 粋 (iki), which dictionaries refer to as "sophisticated, cool, stylish."
+My favorite translations I've seen though are "essence, the best, the cream."